 Launching as a 12 month ‘pilot’ in Halton, the focus was on delivering a project which gave disadvantaged local people the clothing and equipment needed to participate in sports activities.

-Taking used and unused sports equipment and sportswear donated by members of the local community, we created a re-distribution program that removed the barriers that many people faced across Widnes and Runcorn.
+Taking used and unused sports equipment and sportswear donated by members of the local community, we created a re-distribution program that tackle the barriers that many people faced across Widnes and Runcorn.

-Halton is an area of high deprivation and poverty and in particular this effects the local children and young people.
+Halton is an area of high deprivation and poverty and in particular this negatively effects the local children and young people.
 All children and young people should be able to access sports, but quite often in areas such as Halton, parents cannot afford the sportswear, equipment and in some cases the membership fees or ongoing ‘subs’.